Tom Cruise taught me a powerful lesson about productivity that still shapes how I work today.

 So when Tom Cruise fans would write or call in to our Customer Care Center and ask for memorabilia, our Warehouse Employees would ‘pick and pack’ all the necessary items for a Fan Club kit and mail it out.

-I was put in charge of the Tom Cruise Fan Club account – and it’s productivity
+I was put in charge of the Tom Cruise Fan Club account – and its productivity

 She said –